Fit as a Mama Bear

 Store them in the fridge or freezer in an airtight container.
 In the fridge, they will last up to one week.

-Freeze them in an airtight container and separated by pieces of parchment paper.
+Freeze them in an airtight container and separate with pieces of parchment paper.
+Let thaw on the counter before eating.

 The snickerdoodle protein bars hold together well enough at room temperature.